cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 3. Early termination of an agreement initiated and agreed upon both parties - `ContractTermination`
 4. Early termination of this agreement when amendments are required, and a separate new agreement should be created - `ContractTermination`

+These events are recommended to be linked to their stages using the `cmns-col:comprises` property.
 Each of these events should occur once, with one instance of `ContractLifecycleEventOccurrence` with a specific date time and remarks if required.

 Figure 6: TBox representation of the service agreement's creation and expiration lifecycle stage